rreusser/gulp-latex/README.md

 ## Introduction

 This gulp plugin receives .tex files and renders them to .pdf or .dvi files.
 There's not much more to it than that.
-The interface for the [latex](https://github.com/mikolalysenko/node-latex) node module is already pretty simple, so this is just a little glue to do the messy footwork and make it gulp-compatible.
-All options are just passed directly to that module and errors are emitted in gulp-fashion.
+It's no more than a wrapper around the [latex](https://github.com/mikolalysenko/node-latex) module, which itself is little more than a wrapper around latex itself..
+All options are just passed directly to the latex module.

 Sample usage: